nginxinc/NGINX-Demos/nginx-swarm-demo/README.md

 **Setup the DockerHub repository:**

-As previously noted, it is assumed that the images will be built on the master node and pushed to a DockerHub account and pulled by the worker nodes.
-The DokerHub account and optionally the repository is defined by the `dockerPrefix` value in `/show-demos/r-docker-swarm-mode/scripts/constants.inc`.
+As previously noted, it is assumed that the images will be built on the master node and pushed to a private DockerHub repository and pulled by the worker nodes.
+The DokerHub account and repository is defined by the `dockerPrefix` value in `/show-demos/r-docker-swarm-mode/scripts/constants.inc`.

-Edit this file on the master and worker nodes and set `dockerPrefix` to the DockerHub account and the repo if necessary.
-If only the Dockerhub account is specified, then each image will be pushed to its own repo, named with the image name.
+Edit this file on the master and worker nodes and set `dockerPrefix` to the DockerHub account and repo.
+All the images with then be pushed to a single repo, with the tag being the image name.

-For example, if the DockerHub account is *mydockerhub* and the `constant.inc` file contains (note the "/" at the end):

-`dockerPrefix="mydockerub/"`

-Then all the images will be in seperate repos.

-All the images can be pushed to a single repo, with the tag being the image name by creating a DockerHub repo and setting `dockerPrefix` to the DockerHub account and repo.

-For example, if the repo is named *swarmdemo* (note the ":" at the end):
+For example, if the DockerHub user is *mydockerhub* and the repo is named *swarmdemo* (note the ":" at the end):

-`dockerPrefix="tienidurodad/swarmdemo:"`
+`dockerPrefix="mydockerhub/swarmdemo:"`

-Then all the images will be pushed to the *swarmdemo* repo and the image tag will be the image name.
+All the images will be pushed to the *swarmdemo* repo and image tagged with the image name.

 **NOTE:** The NGINX Plus image, because it is commercial software, must be pushed to a private repo.
-If a free DockerHub account is being used, only one private repo is allowed.
-To make sure that NGINX Plus is pushed to a private repo do the following:

-If each image is pushed to a seperate repo:

-* Manually create a private repo named *nginxplus* on the DockerHub webpage

-If all the images will be pushed to a single repo, for example, named *swarmdemo*:

-* Manually create a private repo named *swarmdemo*

-If a local repo is being used, dockerPrefix should be set to the host name and port.
-This has not been tested.

-If the Docker images are being built on each node then `dockerPrefix` should be left blank. sitory

-**NOTE:** The NGINX Plus image, because it is commercial software, must be pushed to a private repo.
-If a free DockerHub account is being used, only one private repo is allowed.
-To make sure that NGINX Plus is pushed to a private repo do the following:
+To make sure that NGINX Plus is pushed to a private repo, manually create the repo before pushing any images.

-If each image is pushed to a seperate repository:

-* Manually create a private repo named *nginxplus* on the DockerHub webpage

-If all the images will be pushed to a single repository, for example, named *swarmdemo*:

-* Manually create a private repo named *swarmdemo*

-If a local repo is being used, dockerPrefix should be set to the host name and port.
-This has not been tested.

 If the Docker images are being built on each node then `dockerPrefix` should be left blank.